Images for illustrative purposes only

 Grapefruit juice can increase the amount of colchicine in your blood.
 You should therefore avoid drinking grapefruit juice or eating grapefruit whilst taking colchicine.

+You can safely buy Colchicine online at EU Meds.
 Because colchicine may not suit everyone, we will complete a Consultation with you including a health questionnaire.
 This will ensure that the medication will be suitable for you.

 A qualified prescriber will review your current medications, including any herbal remedies or supplements, to ensure that colchicine will not interact with them.